Piciorus-Ovidiu-Mihai/Electrical-Circuit-Identification/README.md

 ![alt text](https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/3.PNG)<br/><br/><br/>

 ## Getting Started
-You can find the documentation of this project in the .rar file.
+You can find the documentation of this project in the .rar file.You can see the data acquisition in .scv files and the code I wrote in matlab for identification of electrical circuit in .m files.

 ## Programming Language
 * [matlab](https://www.mathworks.com/products/matlab.html)